 You aren’t alone.
 It’s a very normal feeling to have, and you shouldn’t feel bad about it.
 Whatever your goal for this journey may be, we all go through difficult periods in our lives where life seems to be steam rolling us.

-A little background on my current situation is my family and I sold our previous homestead and moved to a new, larger one.
+To tell you a little background on my current situation, my family and I sold our previous homestead and moved to a new, larger one.
 The house buying transition has been anything but smooth.
 Thankfully, we are finally in our new home.
 There is still so much to be done.
 There is unpacking, organizing, building animal structures, building barns, fencing, planting a garden, the list goes on and on.

 2. Collect Your Thoughts

 As a homesteader, there are so many tasks you need to juggle every day.
 The chicken run that needs to be built, the garden that needs planting, the shelving you need to add to our new kitchen, and so much more.